abhishekmaalik/fifa-in-depth-analysis/README.md

 Football analytics
 # Content

 Detailed attributes for every player registered in the latest edition of FIFA 19 database.
-Scraping code at GitHub repo: https://github.com/amanthedorkknight/fifa18-all-player-statistics/tree/master/2019
 # Acknowledgements

 Data scraped from https://sofifa.com/